Akswii/github-api/README.md

 ## Todo

-- Implement redux for topbar.
+- Use GraphQL caching for local state management.